lundqvistr/manual_medfak_research_data/manual.md

 #### ?

-### Data on the same individuals in more than one file?
+### Data on the same individuals in more than one place?
+When data for the same individuals is stored in different places, it is usually necessary to join or "match" the parts together.
+Such procedures can be made in any decent statistical software.
+It could however be quite demanding to make it work, so do not hesitate to consult a statistician.

+### Advide for manual entry of data

 ### Make the data sets rectangular
 <!---Vad tänkte vi här?
 Vad skulle ett altenativ vara?
 Flera rektanglar?
 Exempel från Broman & Woo?-->